2021-22 BOARD MEMBERS

 Deb is married to Gary.
 They have two children, both Lighthouse alumni, and two grandchildren.
 Deb graduated from Pacific Lutheran University with a K-12 teaching degree and Special Endorsement in Reading.
 She has taught in both public and private schools.
 She has been a business owner and was a founding member of Lighthouse.
 Deb served on the LCS teaching team until taking her current position as Director of Ministries for Children and Families at Chapel Hill Presbyterian Church.
 Lighthouse has always held a special place in her heart and she is glad to be able to serve the Lord and the school as a board member.

 BOARD MEMBERS EMERITUS

 Troy Alstead served two terms on the Board and led the Finance Committee as the school’s Treasurer.
 He is the founder and president of Ocean5 and Table 47 in Gig Harbor.
 Troy currently serves on the Boards of Directors of Levi Strauss & Company, Harley-Davidson, Topgolf International, OYO Global, and Array Technologies.
 He also serves on the Advisory Council of EarthLab, an initiative of the University of Washington.
 In early 2016, Troy retired from Starbucks Corporation after 24 years with the company, having most recently served as Chief Operating Officer, leading the day-to-day global operations of the company.
 He previously held the positions of Group President, Chief Financial Officer, and Chief Administrative Officer, and he spent a decade in Starbucks international business, including roles as Senior Leader of Starbucks International, President Europe/Middle East/Africa headquartered in Amsterdam, Chief Operating Officer of Starbucks Greater China headquartered in Shanghai, and Representative Director of Starbucks Coffee Japan headquartered in Tokyo.
-Troy is developing a new dining and social concept that will open its first location in Gig Harbor in 2017.
+Troy has developed a new dining and social concept, Ocean5, which recently opened its first location in Gig Harbor.
 He also serves on the Board of Directors of Levi Strauss & Company, where he chairs the Audit Committee.
-Troy and his wife Connie have four children who all have attended Lighthouse, with two now graduated from LCS.
+Troy and his wife Connie have four children who all have attended Lighthouse, with three now graduated from LCS.